Fort Bend Property Tax Delinquency Dates 2026

-Have you received a Notice of Appraised Value from the Fort Bend Central Appraisal District (Fort Bend CAD)?
+Have you received a Notice of Appraised Value from the Fort Bend Central Appraisal District (FBCAD)?
 Are you wondering when your property taxes are due?
-You're not alone!

-In this blog post, we'll cover everything there is to know about Fort Bend County property tax due dates so that you can keep up with deadlines and stay informed.
+In this guide, we'll cover everything there is to know about Fort Bend County property tax due dates so that you can keep up with deadlines and stay informed.

-According to the Fort Bend CAD’s calendar, property taxes typically become delinquent and subject to penalty and interest charges beginning on February 1.
-It’s important to note that, although you will receive your home’s Notice of Appraised Value from the Fort Bend Appraisal District, the Fort Bend County Tax Assessor-Collector is responsible for distributing property tax bills.
+Property taxes become delinquent and subject to penalty and interest charges beginning on February 1.
+It's important to note that, although you receive your home's Notice of Appraised Value from the Fort Bend Central Appraisal District (FBCAD), the Fort Bend County Tax Assessor-Collector is responsible for distributing property tax bills.

-While the Fort Bend CAD mails Notices of Appraised Value in April, Fort Bend property tax bills typically are not mailed in October and must be paid upon receipt.
-However, you have until January 31 of the following year to pay your taxes without receiving any sort of penalty.
+FBCAD mails Notices of Appraised Value in April.
+Fort Bend property tax bills are mailed starting October 1 and must be paid by January 31 of the following year to avoid penalties.
+For the statewide payment calendar and payment methods, see: When Are Property Taxes Due in Texas?.

 If the original bill is mailed after January 10, the delinquency date is postponed so that you will have at least 21 days to pay your taxes.
 The date of delinquency will fall on the first day of the next month that will allow for at least 21 days for payment.